If you found this page then you already know finding and dealing with a lawyer in Thailand can be a real challenge.

 - Ireland doesn’t have a list on their website anymore, but sends you an updated list of lawyers by email

-- United Kingdom has a list on their website
+- United Kingdom no longer have a list of their website

 - United States has a list on their website